cardboard-iguana/cardboard-iguana.com/log/2021-10-06-tryhackme-complete-beginner.md

 ### (Severity 04) XML External Entity

-As with injection attacks, XML external entity (XXE) attacks are broken down into two types: in-band (analogous us to active injection attacks) and out-of-band (OOB-XXE or “blind” XXE, which are of course analogous to blind injection attacks).
+As with injection attacks, XML external entity (XXE) attacks are broken down into two types: in-band (analogous us to active injection attacks) and out-of-band (OOB-XXE or "blind" XXE, which are of course analogous to blind injection attacks).

-The encoding/version bit of an XML document is called the “prolog”.
+The encoding/version bit of an XML document is called the "prolog".

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>